How it works

 The other signal wire (Control Pilot wire) provides the communication between car and charging station.
 Using a wave generation and a combination of resistors, the vehicle tells the charger what the maximum charging current is (allthough it can never surpass the cable capacity as described above), and whether to start charging.

 This enables the vehicle to start charging at a certain pre-programmed time, and at a specific rate dictated by the car.

 In Europe, 2 types of connectors are used for mode 3 charging, namely the Type 2 connector (often referred to as the Mennekes connector) and in France and Italy also the Type 3c connector proposed by Schneider Electric (F) and Scame (IT).
 The reason being that for those 2 countries, federal regulation stipulates that every public electric connection should be shielded from direct human contact.

 |The EV-Alliance Type 3C EV Connector||The Mennekes Type 2 EV Connector|

 As you can see from the images above, the Type 3C connector has a cover and a shield that will only open when you push the connector in the charge box.
 The Type 2 connector has no such shielding, allthough Mennekes has recently released a wall socket with a diafragm.
 Those in favor of Type 2 connectors state that there can never be any danger for electrocution, because the charger and car never allow electric current on the pins unless both connectors have been inserted into their sockets...

-The battle between Type 2 and Type 3 is still going on in Europe, resulting in Electric Vehicle owners being presented with 2 different charging options, depending on the country they travel to.
+The battle between Type 2 and Type 3 is still going on in Europe, but clearly shifting in favor of type 2, resulting in Electric Vehicle owners being presented with 2 different charging options, depending on the country they travel to.

 In France and to a lesser degree Italy, some public charging infrastructure still uses Type 3C charging infrastructure, which means that sometimes vehicles need a charging cable with a male Type 3C connector and a female Type 2 connector for the vehicle side.